 - Par The allocated number of strokes given to each hole and the full round

-- Birdie Scoring one under par on a hole
+- Birdie Scoring 1 under par on a hole

-- Eagle Scoring two under par on a hole
+- Eagle Scoring 2 under par on a hole

-- Bogey Scoring one over par on a hole
+- Bogey Scoring 1 over par on a hole

-Format of the Badge
+Format of the badge

-To secure your Girls Golf Challenge Badge, the following elements are required:
+To secure your Girls Golf challenge badge, the following elements are required:

-Rainbows To complete at least one activity from challenges 1 to 4.
-All members to complete challenge 5 as directed No additional requirements.
-Brownies An additional three activities from any challenge.
-Guides/Rangers/Adults (see challenge).
-An additional five activities from any challenge.
+Rainbows To complete at least 1 activity from No additional requirements.
+Brownies challenges 1 to 4.
+All members to complete challenge 5 as An additional 3 activities from any challenge.
+Guides/Rangers/adult s directed (see challenge).
+An additional 5 activities from any challenge.